 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to submit a thread of at least 500 words.
-For the thread, the student must support his/her assertions with at least 3 different peer-reviewed journal articles and cite the articles using current APA style.
-In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be at least 200 words.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to submit a discussion thread of at least 500 words.
+For the discussion thread, the student must support his/her assertions with at least 3 different peer-reviewed journal articles and cite the articles using current APA style.
+In addition to the discussion thread, the student is required to reply to 2 other classmates’ discussion threads.
+Each discussion reply must be at least 200 words.

 The student will submit an article review form for an article that he/she intends to use in his/her research paper.